"he is very thorough and knowledgeable"Chambers Global 2020

 He has represented parties to some of the largest global cartel investigations of recent years, including the European Commission’s investigations concerning automotive parts, foreign exchange and freight forwarding, as well as various national investigations within the European Union and other jurisdictions worldwide.

-His merger control experience includes advising on many high profile cases, obtaining clearance of numerous transactions under the EU Merger Regulation and UK merger control rules, and co-ordinating complex multi-jurisdictional cases.
+His merger control experience includes advising on many high profile cases, obtaining clearance of numerous transactions under the EU Merger Regulation and UK merger control rules, and co-ordinating complex multi-jurisdictional cases including in relation to the application of foreign investment rules.

 Prior to joining Mayer Brown in 2015, David established and headed for ten years the EU and Competition practice of another international law firm, based in London.
 He worked in Brussels from 1996-2005 with another global law firm, as a partner from 1998-2005.